-If debeading occurred prior to the collision, the vehicle will not be allowed to leave the line with a currently debeaded or previously debeaded tire.
+If debeading occurred prior to the collision by only fault of that driver, the vehicle will not be allowed to leave the line with a currently debeaded or previously debeaded tire.

 If the collision results in a debeaded tire then the wheel and or tire may be changed.
 If rear tires are changed, the other competitor may also change rear tires.